peterkinget/hugo-website/content/biography/index.md

 elected member of the [IEEE Solid-State Circuits](http://sscs.ieee.org) Society Adcom, the society's governing board (2011-2013 & 2014-2016), and was a member of the Board of the Armstrong Memorial Research Foundation (2008-2018).
-He was a "Distinguished Lecturer" for the IEEE Solid-State Circuits Society (2009-2010 & 2015-2017) and an Associate Editor of the [IEEE Journal of Solid State Circuits](https://sscs.ieee.org/publications/ieee-journal-of-solid-state-circuits-jssc) (2003-2007) and the [IEEE Transactions on Circuits and Systems II](http://tcas2.polito.it/)(2008-2009).
+He is a [Distinguished Lecturer](https://sscs.ieee.org/education/distinguished-lecturer-program/distinguished-lecturer-roster/) for the IEEE Solid-State Circuits Society (2009-2010 & 2015-2017 & 2025-2026) and an Associate Editor of the [IEEE Journal of Solid State
+Circuits](https://sscs.ieee.org/publications/ieee-journal-of-solid-state-circuits-jssc) (2003-2007) and the
+[IEEE Transactions on Circuits and Systems II](http://tcas2.polito.it/)(2008-2009).
 He has served as a member of